 This site consists of a scatter, dense in places, of FCR and other artifacts, which extends along the Shiawassee River for over a kilometer (Appendix B).
 It is bordered on either end by low marshes.
 Most of the riverbank along the site has become covered with vegetation in recent years resulting in increased surface stability and minimal bank erosion in some areas of the site.
-However, moderate to severe erosion was observed along some portions of the site each year from 2004 through 2016.
-In fact, during 2015 and 2016, the site experienced the worst erosion I have seen since we began the project in 1999 (Figure 6).
-In some areas of the site, up to a meter or more of riverbank was lost to erosion over the year.
-During most years, including 2016, the moderate to severe erosion was located primarily along the highest density portion of the site.
+However, moderate to severe erosion was observed along some portions of the site each year from 2004 through 2017.
+In fact, during 2015 and 2016, the site experienced the worst erosion I have seen since we began the project in 1999.
+High water in 2017 made assessing the extent of erosion difficult, but it appeared likely to be as severe as noted in 2015 and 2016.
+During most years, including 2017, the moderate to severe erosion was located primarily along the highest density portion of the site.